Testing in a DevOps Mindset

 Test maturity is a key differentiator of software tests for development teams following DevOps.
-Bottleneck issues for software deployment arise when testing is not fine-tuned, improved with each release, and streamlined.
+When testing is not fine-tuned, improved with each release, and streamlined,bottleneck issues for software deployment arise.
 Automation, and more importantly, orchestration, is what makes the difference to testing maturity.
 At the mature testing level, teams optimize their testing processes for faster releases.

 Test metrics are still relevant in a DevOps environment as with any other software development approach, and the right test metrics can further streamline testing processes by providing valuable insights on testing efforts and software quality.